jaytmiller/htc-utils/aws-annex-setup/README.md

 ### Perform condor_annex Setup and Checkout

 The setup_annex script runs condor_annex commands used to initialize the annex and check it.
-It produces 4 cloud formation artifacts which have generic names:

-- HTCondorAnnex-SecurityGroup
-- HTCondorAnnex-InstanceProfile
-- HTCondorAnnex-LambdaFunctions
-- HTCondorAnnex-ConfigurationBucket
+Run it now:

 ```
 ./setup_annex